sst1xx/shooting-score-tracker/README.md

 ## Features

-- Users can submit their best shooting series and the number of tens.
+- Users can submit their best shooting series and the number of tens/central tens
-- Users can attach a photo with their results. //TODO
+- Users must give consent to data processing before using the bot
-- The bot compares new submissions with previous results and notifies users if their new results are worse.
+- The bot compares new submissions with previous results and notifies users if their new results are worse
+- Special encouraging messages are sent when users submit successful results
+- Users are categorized into different skill groups based on their scores (Beginners, Advanced, Professionals)
+- Special handling for child users with positive feedback on improvement
-- A leaderboard is generated and published every two weeks on Monday mornings (depends on your cron settings)
+- A leaderboard is generated and published every two weeks on Monday mornings
-- Users can check their current results using the `/status` command.
+- Users can check their current results using the `/status` command
+- Admin functionality to manage user data and results

 ## Project Structure